 The minimum ticket price shall be \$5 for general admission and \$3 for students with ID card (per day).
 Children age two and under will be admitted at no charge.
-Otherwise, everyone else needs to have a ticket for entrance into the championships facility.
+Otherwise, everyone else needs to have a ticket to enter the championships facility.